CozmoNate/AtomObjects/README.md

 AtomObjects is a lightweight state management library for SwiftUI.
 It allows building reusable shared and scoped states for SwiftUI applications with minimum boilerplate code.

+The current version of the library is considered stable and production ready.
+There is no intention to make changes to the API other than bug fixes.

 ## Motivation

-The main idea is to use small "decentralized" atom state primitives instead of a centralized store or data model.
+The main idea of AtomObject is to use small "decentralized" atom state primitives instead of a centralized store or data model.
 Atom objects easily allow pinpoint refreshes of SwiftUI views instead of trying to think out an efficient update strategy for bigger data models.
-Although it is not encouraged, you can implement complex state value provided by an AtomObject if you'll wish so.
+Although it is not encouraged, you can implement complex state value provided by a single AtomObject if you'll wish so.

 ## Installation